locnnil/env-inject-doc/README.md

 - It makes a request to the [snapd API](https://snapcraft.io/docs/using-the-api) through the snapd Unix socket.

-- It reads the available environment variables or paths to the envfiles.
+- It reads the available environment variables or paths to the env files.

 - It translates the snap options into environment variables.

-- If available, it sources the envfiles.
+- If available, it sources the env files.

-- It sources all envfiles.
+- It sources all env files.

 - It sources all variables.